cancerberoSgx/jsx-alone/jsx-alone-core/README.md

 # JSX Alone

-Write JSX without React or any other library
+Write JSX without React or any other library.
+Core package